 - true: overwrites the existing keys.

 - false: does not overwrite the existing keys.

 parallel The number of concurrent threads used to restore the RDB file.
 More concurrent threads improve the synchronization performance.Note

 - Maximum value: depends on the server performance.

-64Note You can use the default values for other parameters unless otherwise specified.
+64Note You can use the default values of other parameters unless otherwise specified.

-- Run the following command to recover data:
+- Run the following command to migrate data:

-# ./redis-shake -type=restore -conf=redis-shake.confNote You must run this command in the same directory as the redis-shake and redis-shake.conf files.
-Otherwise, you need to specify the correct file path in the command.Note When
+./redis-shake.linux -type=restore -conf=redis-shake.confNote You must run this command in the directory where the redis-shake and redis-shake.conf files are stored.
+Otherwise, you must specify the correct file path in the command.Note When

-restore: rdb doneappears in logs, the data is recovered.
+restore: rdb doneis printed in the log, the data is restored.
 You can press Ctrl+C to exit the tool.